MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`devices`** - **Devices**<br>
 `string`.
 Required when `enableRun = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-String to identify what devices this test will run against.
-Copy and paste this string when you define a new test run from Visual Studio App Center Test beacon.
+The string that identifies what devices this test will run against.
+Copy and paste this string when you define a new test run from the Visual Studio App Center Test beacon.
 <!-- :::editable-content-end::: -->
 <br>